tax evasion

 Legal consequences

-Substantial fines can be imposed if tax evasion is detected.
-These often depend on the amount of tax evaded and the degree of the offense.
+If tax evasion is identified, significant fines may be imposed.
+These often depend on the amount of tax evaded and the degree of crime.

-In serious cases or in the event of repeated tax evasion, custodial sentences may be imposed.
-The penalties vary, but can amount to several years.
+In serious cases or in the event of repeated tax evasion, imprisonment may be imposed.
+The penalties vary but can be several years.

-Those affected usually have to pay the evaded taxes, often supplemented by late payment penalties or default interest or interest on evaded taxes.
+As a rule, those affected must pay back the evaded taxes, often supplemented by late payment surcharges or interest on arrears or evasion interest.

-In certain cases, the tax authorities may be obliged to disclose information about tax evasion to the public, which can lead to considerable reputational damage.
+In certain cases, the tax authorities may be required to disclose information about tax evasion to the public, which can result in significant reputational damage.

 1. Honest and complete information: